 The proposed AFTT training and testing activities were evaluated to identify specific components that could act as stressors by directly or indirectly affecting sources of energy generation, mineral extraction, commercial transportation and shipping, commercial and recreational fishing, aquaculture, and tourism.
 For each stressor, a discussion of impacts on these sources is included for each alternative.
-The analysis includes consideration of the mitigation that the Navy will implement to avoid potential impacts on socioeconomic resources.
+The analysis includes consideration of mitigations that the Navy will implement to the benefit of high-value socioeconomic resources in the Study Area.